gbmhunter/blog/content/pcb-design/component-packages/hc-49us-component-package/index.md

 <td >Thermal Resistance
 </td>

-<td >n/a (this package is used for low power crytals, not normally relevant)
+<td >n/a (this package is used for low power crystals, not normally relevant)
 </td>
 </tr>
 <tr >